Surveys

 The other type of list that you can upload in Polinode is a Supplementary List.
 Each survey can have multiple Supplementary Lists or it may have none at all.
 Basically, Supplementary Lists allow you to ask relationship questions about a set of items that is more general than just the Respondents to the survey.
 They may be used to ask relationship questions about a superset or subset of the respondents (for example asking a division about everyone in an organization or vice versa).
 Alternatively, they can be used to ask questions about items that aren't related to the respondents at all or aren't people, including abstract ideas such as values.

-In order to upload a Supplementary List, navigate to the Supplementary Lists tab for the Lists page within the Edit survey view.
-Then click New Supplementary List.
-Just as for Respondent Lists you will be able to download a template file.
-This file is very similar to the Respondent List template file except that there are only three columns - Name, Example Categorical Attribute and Example Numerical Attribute.
+In order to upload a Supplementary List, navigate to the Lists tab.
+Then click New List.
+A Supplementary List file is similar to the Respondent List file but it is a bit simpler.
+The only required column is the Name column and you can then have as many additional attribute columns to the right of that Name column as you like.
 Email and firstName are not relevant for Supplementary Lists.
 Name should of course still be unique but can be the name of anything (i.e. is not limited to people).
-Any columns other Name will be interpreted as attributes and the two example columns in the template file illustrate this.
+Any columns other Name will be interpreted as attributes.
+There is a template Supplementary List file that you can download and it illustrates this with two example attribute columns.

 One important point about the relationship between Supplementary Lists and Respondent Lists is that if the Name is exactly the same (including case) across any lists in the same survey then the nodes will be synced up, i.e. treated as one node.
 For example, if I include John Citizen in the Respondent List and John Citizen in the Supplementary List and ask a question using the Supplementary List then the respondent John Citizen will be treated as the same node as the Supplementary List item John Citizen.
 They are effectively synced.